chris-l/html-include/README.md

 <html-include src="header.html"></html-include>
 ```

-Whatever content you load with it, it will replace the `html-include` **outerHTML**.
+Whatever content you load with it, it will replace the `<html-include>`'s **outerHTML**.

-This is a vanilla-js component and it has no dependencies.
+This is a plain JavaScript component and it has no dependencies.

 ## Demo